NFL Playoff Scenarios | Federal News Network

 |HOUSTON (at Tampa Bay, Saturday)

-CLINCHED: New Orleans – NFC South division; Green Bay, San Francisco and Seattle – playoff berths.
+CLINCHED: New Orleans – NFC South; Green Bay, San Francisco and Seattle – playoff berths

 |GREEN BAY (at Minnesota, Monday)